kiwi0fruit/pandoctools/pandoctools/pandoctools_resolve/README.md

   <...>/site-packages/pandoctools/sh

-  On Windows conversion to POSIX paths is done via cygpath that at first is read from $cygpath env var then seached in the $PATH
+  On Windows conversion to POSIX paths is done via cygpath that at first is read from $cygpath env var then seached in the current python environment, near bash executable, in the $PATH

 Options:
   --else TEXT  Fallback file basename that is used if the first one wasn't